-One of the most contentious issues around child support is defining what a child of the marriage is.
-The Divorce Act states:
+One of the most contentious issues around child support is defining who is a child of the marriage, and therefore entitled to be supported.

 The leading case for step-parents is the Supreme Court of Canada case in Chartier v.
 Chartier, where the court looked at the actions and intentions of parents, and stated:

 38 …The appellant argued that the test for whether or not a person stands in the place of a parent should be determined exclusively from the perspective of the child.
 I cannot accept this test.
 In many cases, a child will be very young and it will be difficult to determine whether that child considers the person as a parental figure.
 Further, an older child may resent his or her step-parent and reject the authority of that person as a parent, even though, objectively, that person effectively provides for the child and stands in the place of a parent.
 The opinion of the child regarding the relationship with the step-parent is important, but it constitutes only one of many factors to be considered.
 In particular, attention must be given to the representations of the step-parent, independently of the child’s response.